MineoGames/MineoGames.github.io/games/nest-guard.md

 ## Release information

-The game will be released on Steam in 2020 and should be compatible with all Steam VR headsets (tested with Oculus Rifts S).
+The game should be released on Steam in 2021 and will be compatible with all Steam VR headsets (tested with Oculus Rifts S).

 An early prototype is available on Itch.Io.